What is a colon polyp?

 Choosing to have a colon polyp removal by Dr. Chris Zavos, a gastroenterologist based in Thessaloniki, Greece, offers several compelling reasons, underpinned by his extensive training and recognition in the field.
 Here’s why someone should consider Dr. Chris Zavos for this procedure:

-3. Research and Innovation: Dr. Chris Zavos’ recognition as one of the World’s Top 2% most-cited scientists in 2024 by Stanford University highlights his commitment to research and innovation in gastroenterology.
-Patients benefit from the latest advancements and evidence-based approaches to colon polyp removal.
+- Research and Innovation: Patients benefit from the latest advancements and evidence-based approaches to colon polyp removal.

-4. International Recognition: Stanford University’s acknowledgment of Dr. Zavos’ contributions to the scientific community underscores his global impact in the medical field.
+- International Recognition: Dr. Zavos’ contributions to the scientific community underscores his global impact in the medical field.
 Choosing a gastroenterologist with international recognition provides assurance of high standards of medical practice.

 You may call or email Dr. Zavos to learn the cost of a gastroscopy and colonoscopy in Thessaloniki Greece.
 Contact Dr. Zavos at: czavos@ymail.com or +30-6976596988.